 Check if your Mac has enough storage space

 Adequate storage space on your Mac is one of the preconditions for a successful software update.
-So, if your Mac halts in the macOS update, go to check the storage on your Macintosh HD.
+So, if your Mac halts during the macOS update, go check the storage on your Macintosh HD.

 Usually, a minor update only contains bug fixes and security updates and requires a few GB or less.
 But a macOS upgrade needs dozens of GB.

-For instance, upgrading from macOS Sierra or later to Big Sur will require at least 35.5GB of storage space while 26GB and more for Monterey.
+For instance, upgrading from macOS Sierra or later to Big Sur will require at least 35.5GB of storage space, while 26GB or more for Monterey. macOS Tahoe requires at least 25 GB of free space for installation.

 Therefore, try your best to clean up the junk files on your Mac and make enough room for the macOS download and update.